 Many people choose a knee scooter as an option to crutches while recovering from one foot after surgery or injury.
 Also known as a Knee Walker these wheeled cart-like devices provide mobility, stability, and comfort you can not get from old fashion crutches.

 While there are many models of knee scooter with varied features for comfort and safety there are 3 critical adjustments you can make to a knee scooter to provide even more comfort:

 1. Ensure Correct Height of Knee Platform (Where you rest your healing leg)

 The knee platform MUST be adjusted to the correct height.
 Incorrectly adjusted it will put either too much or too little weight on your good leg.
 This can lead to knee pain, back pain, and increased effort to propel the scooter.
 So what is the correct height?

-When standing still with your injured leg on knee platform, your GOOD LEG should be slightly bent.
+When standing still with your injured leg on the knee platform, your GOOD LEG should be slightly bent.
 If your good leg is fully extended or worse, your heel is not on the ground you are putting too much weight on your injured leg.

-Conversely, if the knee on you good leg is bent, you are putting too much weight on your good leg.
+Conversely, if the knee on your good leg is bent, you are putting too much weight on your good leg.
 Minor adjustments can make big differences.
 Remember it may be necessary to adjust the platform height depending on the thickness of the sole worn on the good foot.

 2. Adjust Pads

 The better knee walkers have pads that can be adjusted to be closer together or farther apart.
 Adjust the pads, so they give you the most support without pushing on your cast or bandage at a place that causes discomfort.

 Even if you have a cheap unit with a single fixed bench seat, you can add padding toward the front or back to customize your knee scooter for comfort.
 This additional padding could be anything from foam rubber to a small folded towel.